Georgios Katidis: Novara Calcio

 On 29 June 2013, Italian Serie B side Novara signed Katidis.
 Novara's owner Massimo de Salvo said that they would not be 'playing down' the incident.
 "We don't have the intention to play down his gesture," he said.
 "It was disrespectful to the millions of people that suffered and paid with their lives for those who believed in false ideals and myths."
 De Salvo also said Katidis' remorse was a key factor in beginning negotiations with the 20-year-old.
 "We want to give him another chance, because we believe that making such a mistake is serious, but acknowledging it is worthy."
 The Italian media have dubbed Katidis the 'Greek Di Canio', referring to the former Lazio striker Paolo di Canio, who caused controversy by giving a Nazi salute whilst celebrating a goal.
 Eventually Katidis signed a 1+1 year contract with the club.

 On 31 July 2014, Novara announced the end of cooperation with the player.

 Veria

 After being away from Greece for a year, Katidis returned to his home country by signing a two-year contract with Veria.
 Giorgos made his official debut on 20 September 2014 in an away loss against Olympiacos in Pireaus.
 He made his second appearance against Ermionida in the Greek Cup.
 He made his third appearance as a substitute as he replaced Sotiris Balafas against PAS Giannina.
 On 26 January 2015, Katidis was released by the club as he didn't impress with his performances.

 Levadiakos

-On 29 January 2015, Katidis penned a 2 1/2-year deal with fellow Superleague Greece side Levadiakos.
+On 29 January 2015, Katidis penned a 2 1/2-year deal with fellow Super League Greece side Levadiakos.
 He made his last appearance with the club in a 1–0 away loss against PAOK.